Secure communication: Steganography

-Identity based networks
+Identity-based networks

-Unwanted or malicious behavior is possible on the web since the internet is inherently anonymous.
-True identity based networks replace the ability to remain anonymous and are inherently more trustworthy since the identity of the sender and recipient are known.
-(The telephone system is an example of an identity based network.)
+Unwanted or malicious activities are possible on the web since the internet is effectively anonymous.
+True identity-based networks replace the ability to remain anonymous and are inherently more trustworthy since the identity of the sender and recipient are known.
+(The telephone system is an example of an identity-based network.)

 Anonymized networks

 Recently, anonymous networking has been used to secure communications.
-In principle, a large number of users running the same system, can have communications routed between them in such a way that it is very hard to detect what the complete message is, which user sent it, and where it is ultimately coming from or going to.
+In principle, a large number of users running the same system, can have communications routed between them in such a way that it is very difficult to detect what the complete message is, which user sent it, and where it is ultimately coming from or going to.
 Examples are Crowds, Tor, I2P, Mixminion, various anonymous P2P networks, and others.

 Anonymous communication devices

-In theory, an unknown device would not be noticed, since so many other devices are in use.
-This is not altogether the case in reality, due to the presence of systems such as Carnivore and Echelon, which can monitor communications over entire networks, and the fact that the far end may be monitored as before.
+Typically, an unknown device would not be noticed, since so many other devices are in use.
+This is not assured in reality, due to the presence of systems such as Carnivore and unzak, which can monitor communications over entire networks, and the fact that the far end may be monitored as before.
 Examples include payphones, Internet cafe, etc.